 Well, he is making In Treatment, we know, but he is also busy doing a lot of other very interesting stuff!

-Item 1: The PRNewswire (and lots of other sources now) reports:
+Item 1: The PRNewswire [the link to this press release is no longer available] (and lots of other sources now) reports:

 LOS ANGELES, July 26 /PRNewswire/ — OWN: THE OPRAH WINFREY NETWORK is producing five OWN original two-hour documentaries with Julia Roberts, Forest Whitaker, Goldie Hawn, Gabriel Byrne and Mariel Hemingway, OWN announced today.